pmem/pmdk/doc/libpmemlog/libpmemlog.7.md

 # BUGS #

 Unlike **libpmemobj**(7), data replication is not supported in **libpmemlog**.
-Thus, it is not allowed to specify replica sections in pool set files.
+Thus, specifying replica sections in pool set files is not allowed.

 # ACKNOWLEDGEMENTS #